karomancer/portfolio-nextjs/site/src/content/portfolio/uddermayhem.md

 Years earlier, I had taught myself how to make molds and cast out of silicone and wanted to make a silicone beer tap udder for Burning Man.
 I ended up making a lot of other [little](https://www.instagram.com/p/CFa_Q4hHbdD/) [sculptures](https://www.instagram.com/p/CFWEF0bnN2q) for Burning Man but didn't get around to this.
 So this alternative controller assignment was the perfect opportunity to bring back the udder!

-**The Pitch**: A rhythm game where you play a barista who prepares café lattes with a magical countertop miniature cow instead of an espresso machine.
+**The Pitch**: A rhythm game in which you play a barista who prepares café lattes with a magical countertop miniature cow instead of an espresso machine.

 ## User Interaction